 For 140$ this pair is a pretty decent one.
 Overall it has solid performance, perfect cushioning and great fit.
 This pair is best for guards as well as massive players who need a lot of impact protection and support.

 Under Armour is continuously improving their product for better performance and comfort and this time they introduced a new curry line model Curry 3.
 Let’s take a look at performance review of curry 3.

 - Internal Heel Counter

 Under Armour has always been fantastic when it comes to traction on its basketball models.

 The curry 3 features the full-length herringbone pattern for better traction.
 The traction pattern of curry 3 performed better than Clutchfit drive1/2 and curry 2.

-Traction on clean floors is great but The groves are a little shallow so the dust accumulates in it on dirty floors so just a few wipes and you are good to go.
+Traction on clean floors is decent, but the groves are a little shallow, so the dust accumulates in it on dirty floors, so just a few wipes and you are good to go.

 Curry 3 is great pairs for outdoor too as it worked just fine for me and the traction should last a decent amount of time thanks to the relatively firm rubber compound.

 The curry 3 features the charged cushioning and an ortholite insole.
 The cushion setup is very responsive, super stable and it doesn’t compromise your comfort and speed at all.